cawa-93/iconify-prerendered/README.md

 1. Install [Deno](https://deno.land/).
 2. Run `deno task generate` for generate all collections.
 Params:
    - `--version` or `-v` specify version base for generated packages.
 Optional.
-   - `--prefix` or `-p` specify with collection to generate.
-May be multiple times.
+   - `--prefix` or `-p` specify with a collection to generate.
+Maybe multiple times.
 Optional.
    - `--no-replace-ids` disable replacing ids.
-Required for test case.
+Required for a test case.
      Optional.
    - `--output` or `-o` directory to place generated files.
 Optional.
 3. Run `deno task test` for run all tests.
    [See more about test running](https://deno.land/manual@v1.30.1/basics/testing).

 ## Benchmarking

-You can benchmark two version of icon sets.
+You can benchmark two versions of icon sets.
 To do that:

 1. Generate _baseline_ icon set by command:
    `deno task generate -p=fluent-emoji -o=benckmarks/generated/baseline`
-2. Make any changes to generation process or whatever
+2. Make any changes to the generation process or whatever
 3. Generate _tested_ icon set by command:
    `deno task generate -p=fluent-emoji -o=benckmarks/generated/test`
 4. Run benchmark by `deno bench --allow-env`